 - With cloud storage, there is no need to purchase or maintain on-premises storage hardware.

 - Cloud storage is more secure than on-premises storage because it is not subject to physical theft or damage.

 - It is more reliable because it is not subject to power outages or other physical disruptions.

-- Cloud NAS can also help save money on storage costs.
+- Cloud storage can also help save money on storage costs.

 - Cloud storage is typically less expensive than on-premises storage. ·